Indian Head Massage Brighton

 The work covers the upper back and shoulders first to release the foundation of tension before moving up through the neck, the scalp, the temples, and finishing with gentle work on the face and ears.
 Most people feel the shift happening in real time as the session progresses.

-Brighton has an abundance of great nightlife.
-Anyone who has made the most of it will know exactly what the morning after feels like.
-It was actually during my Indian head massage training that my tutor first mentioned it as a remedy, and I remember thinking it sounded unlikely at the time.
-But having experienced it myself and seen the results with clients, I’m a believer.
 A hangover dehydrates the fascial tissue throughout the body, and the head, neck, and scalp are particularly affected.
 The throbbing headache, the tension behind the eyes, the stiff neck that won’t shift.
 Indian head massage improves circulation to those areas, helps rehydrate the fascia, and eases the muscular tension that a rough night leaves behind.
-Great for the weekend warriors who spent the previous evening at the Black Lion in the Lanes.
-If you know, you know.

 Benefits of Indian Head Massage